MansiTak/house-price-prediction/README.md

 # 🏠 House Price Prediction Project
 This project uses machine learning to predict house prices based on various features like location, area, condition, and more.
-It is built using Python and popular ML libraries like scikit-learn, pandas, and xgboost.
+It is built using Python and popular ML libraries like scikit-learn, pandas, etc.

 ##📁 Project Structure